Robert-Hellinga/froyo-games/README.md

  * Names do not display properly on top/bottom with online (both players see the same name on top and bottom)
  * Othello does not work properly with online feature.
  * Save button does not work
+ * Connect 4 clicking does not work (can't play pieces)
+    * Due to attempted refactor
+ * Othello clicking does not work (can't play pieces)
+    * Due to attempted refactor

 ### Impressions